mattrei/aframe-tangram-terrain-component/README.md

 ##### Notes

-To download the maps from the terrain press `<ctrl> + <alt> + t` on the keyboard to download the normalmap.
-To take the styled map, press `<ctrl> + <alt> + <shift> + t` on the keyboard.
-The bounds of the terrain area will be printed to the console.
+You can also download the map data to your machine and use the component below to display and work with the terrain.
 This comes in handy if you want to provide the assets rathern than pulling it from a tile server directly.
+To download the normalmap from the current terrain press `<ctrl> + <alt> + t` on the keyboard.
+To download the styled map press `<ctrl> + <alt> + <shift> + t` on the keyboard.
+The bounds of the terrain area will be printed to the console which is need for the static terrain as an argument.
 See the following component for using those assets.

 #### `tangram-static-terrain` component

-This component does not pull data from a tile server but uses image assets, that may be produced manually by downloading them from the component before.
+This component does not pull data from a tile server but uses image assets, that may be produced manually by downloading them from the _tangram-terrain_ component.
-Those two maps must be provided as assets to the _map_ and _normalmap_ attributes.
-Also pass in the _bounds_ string.
+Those two maps must be provided as assets to the _map_ and _normalmap_ attributes and the original _pxtoWroldRatio_ value as well as the _bounds_ string from the `console.log` in order to be able to project data on the static terrain.

+The geometry's _width_ and _height_ and _segments_ detail settings and materials detail may of course differ from the reference terrain.

 ##### Schema
 | Property | Description | Default Value |